top of page

 Having once looked up to established professional basketball players, Paolo now shares his message for aspiring student-athletes, "...gawin niyo lang ‘yung best niyo and maging committed kayo sa kung ano’ng gusto iyong maging sa mga ginagawa niyo, and hardwork, ‘yun talaga, hardwork and just focus on your goals sa kung may gusto kayong marating.
 Just do your best and wala kayong pagsisisihan."

-As he ventures in the professional league, Paolo believes that his baccalaureate degree will aid him as he takes his basketball career onto the next level by pursuing a tryout for the PBA.
-While Captain Clutch’s departure is imminent, his legacy will always remain; a Cardinal who took flight at the highest levels of competition yet remained grounded and rooted as he rises to make his name – Paolo Hernandez – known.
+As he ventures into the professional league, Paolo believes that his baccalaureate degree will aid him as he takes his basketball career to the next level by pursuing a tryout for the PBA.
+While Captain Clutch’s departure is imminent, his legacy will always remain; a Cardinal who took flight at the highest levels of competition yet remained grounded and rooted as he rose to make his name – Paolo Hernandez – known.

 bottom of page